 All Lyme residents and all former residents (those who have lived 10 years or more of adult residence in Lyme) are eligible for burial in the town-owned cemetery, Highland Cemetery, located on High Street adjacent to the Town Garage.
-Fee's are based on the lot size and type.
+Fees are based on the lot size and type.
 All burials are under the auspices of the Sexton.
-The cemetery is open for burials from May first to November first and all gravesite decorations should be removed by November first.
+See Cemetery Regulations for more information about burials.

 Lyme has four old graveyards: Porter Cemetery on River Road, north of the North Thetford Rd; Gilbert Cemetery on River Road; Beale Cemetery on the Dorchester Road, and the Old Cemetery across from the Congregational Church.
 These old cemeteries are no longer used for burials but are still attractively maintained scenic spots offering interesting insight and connection with Lyme's past history and inhabitants.

 Gilbert Cemetery, the first burying ground in Lyme, stands on high, wooded ground overlooking Grant Brook.
 The first burial, that of nine-year-old Elizabeth Sloan the daughter of one of Lyme's founding families, took place in 1766.
 Recent work has restored the old stones preserving important documentation of Lyme's early history.

 The Old Cemetery is Lyme's second burying ground, It is located on the other side of Route 10 from the Congregational Church at the end of the Lyme Common, and the first burial dates to 1786.
 Lots are no longer available in this cemetery.

 Porter Cemetery is located west of River Road, about a half-mile north of the junction with the North Thetford Road and sits on a bluff overlooking the Connecticut River.
 It served as the burying ground for the local neighborhood during the nineteenth-century.